 - invasive squamous cell cancer of the vulva

 - vulvar melanoma

-- Paget’s disease, which can also occur on the breasts
+- Paget’s disease, which can occur on the breasts

-Invasive squamous cell cancer and vulvar melanoma also cause symptoms such as a lump, pain, or bleeding outside of the usual menstrual cycle.
+Invasive squamous cell cancer and vulvar melanoma also cause symptoms such as a lump, pain, or bleeding outside of the typical menstrual cycle.

 Many people with VIN do not experience any initial symptoms.
-If they do, the only symptom is usually persistent itching.
+If they do, the only symptom is typically persistent itching.
 VIN is not cancer, but it can lead to cancer over time.

-Paget’s disease of the vulva causes soreness and red, scaly patches.
+Paget’s disease of the vulva causes soreness and discolored, scaly patches.